-Internships offer St. Thomas students the opportunity to build connections between their disciplinary and professional experiences, become career ready, and build community connections while completing their undergraduate degree.
+Internships offer St. Thomas students the opportunity to build connections between their disciplinary and professional experiences, become career ready, and develop community connections for future job or graduate school applications, all while completing their Bachelor of Arts degree.

 Step by step guide for students: How to Apply for Internships